ivan-tkatchev/tab/README.md

 `uint String -> UInt`

 `var`
-: Calculates the variance of a sequence of numbers.
+: Calculates the sample variance of a sequence of numbers.
 (Defined as the mean of squares minus the square of the mean.)
+See also: `mean` and `stdev`.
 Usage:
 `var Arr UInt|Int|Real -> Real`
 `var Seq UInt|Int|Real -> Real`
-`var UInt|Int|Real -> Real` -- **Note:** this version of this function will mark the value to calculate the variance when stored as a value into an existing key of a map.
+`var UInt|Int|Real -> Real` -- **Note:** this version of this function will mark the returned value to calculate the variance when stored as a value into an existing key of a map.

 `variance`
 : Synonym for `var`.